espressif/esp-adf/examples/player/pipeline_sdcard_mp3_control/README.md

 # Play MP3 files from microSD with control

-The example plays MP3 files stored on the SD card using audio pipeline API.
-User can start, stop, pause, resume playback and advance to the next song as well as adjust volume.
-When playing, the application automatically advances to the next song once previous finishes.
+The demo plays MP3 files stored on the SD card using audio pipeline API, it will scan the sdcard and save mp3 urls into sdcard playlist.
+Users can start, stop, pause, resume playback and advance to the next song as well as adjust volume.
+When playing, the App automatically advances to the next song once the previous music file finishes.

 ## Compatibility